-LMDC proposes to allocate \$3,000,000 for the Tribute Visitors' Center.
-This is an initiative proposed by the September 11th Families Association (WVFA) with the objective of facilitating the interaction between the September 11th community and visitors to the WTC Site, in the context of a healing environment.
-A void of guidance has evolved over the last three years for the millions of visitors to the WTC Site who wish to learn more about the tragic events of September 11, 2001 and February 26, 1993.
-While the viewing wall information panels located at the WTC Site provide a chronology and description of the events, there remains a need for a physical space dedicated as an interim program, which responds to the needs of those searching for more in-depth information.
+LMDC proposed to allocate \$3,000,000 for the Tribute Visitors' Center.
+This initiative was proposed by the September 11th Families Association (WVFA) with the objective of facilitating the interaction between the September 11th community and visitors to the WTC Site, in the context of a healing environment.
+A void of guidance has evolved over the years for the millions of visitors to the WTC Site who wished to learn more about the tragic events of September 11, 2001 and February 26, 1993.
+While the temporary viewing wall information panels located at the WTC Site provided a chronology and description of the events, there remained a need for a physical space dedicated as an interim program, which responded to the needs of those searching for more in-depth information.

-In recognition of this evolving need, LMDC seeks to offer funding and assistance to family groups for the creation of a space near the WTC Site, where family members, survivors, and residents can share their experiences and educate visitors on the City's heroic and historic efforts in the face of tragedy.
-The Tribute Visitors' Center bridges the gap between those needing to express their stories, and those seeking a real and tangible experience.
-In addition, the Tribute Visitors' Center will further serve to revitalize Lower Manhattan by providing a space, in close proximity to the WTC Site, that will attract family members, survivors, residents, and visitors and provide them with an opportunity to share their experiences and to learn more about the events of September 11, 2001 and the redevelopment and revitalization efforts going forward.
+In recognition of this need, LMDC sought to offer funding and assistance to family groups for the creation of a space near the WTC Site, where family members, survivors, and residents could share their experiences and educate visitors on the City's heroic and historic efforts in the face of tragedy.
+The Tribute Visitors' Center bridged the gap between those needing to express their stories, and those seeking a real and tangible experience.
+In addition, the Tribute Visitors' Center has further served to revitalize Lower Manhattan by providing a space, in close proximity to the WTC Site, that has attracted family members, survivors, residents, and visitors and provided them with an opportunity to share their experiences and to learn more about the events of September 11, 2001 and the ongoing redevelopment and revitalization efforts.

-The Tribute Visitors' Center will distinguish itself from other September 11th spaces by its educational elements, its proximity to the WTC Site, and its unique September 11th community volunteer program.
+The Tribute Visitors' Center distinguished itself from other September 11th spaces by its educational elements, its proximity to the WTC Site, and its unique September 11th community volunteer program.
 Its volunteer network builds from the established WVFA network of over 3,800 families of victims that have been actively involved with the Association since September 11th, dozens of additional family support networks, thousands of rescue and recovery workers, and hundreds of immediate relief volunteers.
-The Tribute Visitors' Center will build upon the core mission of the WVFA by providing a broader platform for unity among the September 11th community and creating a central place for information about September 11th.
-Their mission further includes: assisting and uniting the families of terrorist victims, fostering family unity and promoting public understanding of the devastation rendered by terrorist acts.
+The Tribute Visitors' Center has built upon the core mission of the WVFA by providing a broader platform for unity among the September 11th community and creating a central place for information about September 11th.
+Their mission further includes: assisting and uniting the families of terrorist victims, fostering family unity, and promoting public understanding of the devastation rendered by terrorist acts.